-- Check the water separating fuel filter for water or contaminants.
+- Check the water-separating fuel filter for water or contaminants.

 - Drain and replace the gearcase lubricant.

 - Inspect the battery.

-- Check the control cable adjustments. - Lubricate all lubrication points. - Check the tightness of all bolts, nuts, and other fasteners. - Remove the propeller.
-Clean and lubricate the propeller shaft with Extreme Grease or 2-4-C with PTFE. - Tighten the propeller retaining nut to the correct torque specifications. - Spray the powerhead and undercowl components with Corrosion Guard.
+- Check the control cable adjustments.

+- Lubricate all lubrication points.

+- Check the tightness of all bolts, nuts, and other fasteners.

+- Remove the propeller.
+Clean and lubricate the propeller shaft with Extreme Grease.

+- Tighten the propeller retaining nut to the correct torque specifications. - Spray the powerhead and the undercowl components with Corrosion Guard.